STEMTera/stemtera.github.io/en/begin/_posts/2000-04-01-getting-started-circuits.md

 {% include schematic.html %}LEDs (light-emitting diodes) are small and energy efficient lights that are used in many applications.
 In this exercise we will start with one of the easiest LED blinking circuit.

-PIN3 is used to drive the LED on and off.
+In this excercise, PIN3 is used to drive the LED on and off.
 The 330Ω resistor act as a current limiter to limit the current flowing through the LED.
 Depending on the specifications, LEDs need about 8mA to 20mA of current to light up.

 <div style="clear:both; height:0;"></div>